zhengkai-cloudian/hap-operator/README.md

 ## Setup for Operator

-Follow the steps to install and configure Operator on master node of Kubernetes
+Follow the steps to install and configure Operator on master node of Kubernetes cluster.

 1. Install GO as per your environment from goland officla docs [https://golang.org/dl/]
 2. Download hap-operator source and move into the `hap-operator` directory
-3. If your k8s cluster is running and setup properly, setup RBAC and deploy the operator:
+3. Change into operator directory and execute following commands to setup RBAC and deploy the operator:
 ```
 $ kubectl create -f deploy/service_account.yaml
 $ kubectl create -f deploy/role.yaml